Th0masLavigne/FEniCSx_GMSH_tutorials/Elastic_Updated_Lagrange_Beam/README.md

 #----------------------------------------------------------------------
 ```

-For stability concerns, we increment the load to reach the solution:
+For stability concerns, we increment the load to reach the solution and the mesh is updated (updated lagrangian) between two load steps:

 ```python
 # Load increment